EIN Services for Foreign Sellers

 What does it require to update the SS4 application submitted to the IRS?

-There is no official process for changing mistakes made on your SS4 application, other than to write the IRS a letter.
+There is no official process for changing your SS4 application mistakes, other than writing the IRS a letter.
 This should be sent certified mail, and it may take months to receive an answer, which may or may not be approved to what you want to change.
 The other approach is to work with your CPA firm to file the corrected US tax return, wait for the IRS to send a letter that the wrong return was filed, and then reach out to the IRS to let them know there was a mistake on the SS4 application and see, at that point, if they will fix it.

 In the end, it Is better to make sure your EIN is filled out correctly.
 Our team has a detailed spreadsheet of different situations and how to fill out the SS4 application.
 This has been reviewed by tax professionals (more than one) to make sure everything matches up.
 Sales Tax System’s internal SS4 spreadsheet is used to check your SS4 application before we call the IRS: